 - What about doing math makes you feel joyful or happy?

-Many teachers write the norms on large poster paper so that they are easily visible and can be revised and referred to.
-Some teachers make copies of the current norms for students to have in their journals, create bookmarks for easy access, or place placards at small group tables and work areas.
+Many teachers write the classroom agreements on large poster paper so that they are easily visible and can be revised and referred to.
+Some teachers make copies of the current agreements for students to have in their journals, create bookmarks for easy access, or place placards at small group tables and work areas.
 It is important to use kid friendly language that is concise and stated positively (e.g. “Listen with respect and interest” instead of “Don’t laugh or interrupt”).
-Keep your initial list of norms short and concise.
-Take time to discuss what a norm means, act it out, and/or talk about how it applies to individuals and to the entire class.
-Include pictures or photos that represent the norms to support emergent bilingual students.
-Norms can include commitments related to:
+Keep your initial list short and concise.
+Take time to discuss what an agreement means, act it out, and/or talk about how it applies to individuals and to the entire class.
+Include pictures or photos that represent the idea to support emergent bilingual students.
+Classroom agreements can include commitments related to:

 - How we listen and respond to each other’s’ ideas